openshift/enhancements/enhancements/cluster-logging/forwarding-json-structured-logs.md

 Notes:
 * The Elasticsearch _index_ for structured records is formed by prepending "app-" to the structured type and appending "-write".
-* Unstructured records are not sent to the structured index, they are indexed as usual in application, infrastructure or audit indices.
+* Unstructured records are not sent to the structured index, they are indexed as usual in `application`, `infrastructure` or `audit` indices.
 * If there is no non-empty structured type, forward an _unstructured_ record with no `structured` field.

 It is important not to overload elasticsearch with too many indices.